pruizf/disco/README.md

 We describe the sources and data distribution for each subcorpus, starting in reverse chronological order with the 19th century.
 A table below summarizes the information.

 The **20th-century** subcorpus consists of sonnets in Spanish written by Filipino authors.
-This choice was made given our involvement in a project on Philippino literature in Spanish.
+This choice was made given our involvement in a project on Filipino literature in Spanish.
 It also responds to the corpus goal to cover a breadth of authors, including lesser-known ones.
 All sonnets found in *Biblioteca Virtual Miguel de Cervantes* poetry collections by Filipino authors were included in the corpus; the source volumes are specified in the corpus files.
 It contains 202 sonnets by 9 authors (2 female, 7 male).

 The **19th-century** subcorpus is based on [texts](http://www.cervantesvirtual.com/obra/sonetos-del-siglo-xix--0/) of *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006, as well as texts by Filipino authors at the same library.
 It contains 2692 sonnets, written by 687 authors.
 Approximately half of the texts were written by Spanish authors, and half by Latin American authors, with Cuba as the best-represented country, followed at a large distances by Mexico, Argentina, Colombia and Puerto Rico.
 Some authors were born in non Spanish-speaking countries, such as Portugal, Brasil or Haiti.
 Two Filipino authors are represented.
 More than 90% of the authors are male.